gpeterson406/GreenwoodBookHTML/05-chiSquaredTests.md

 **are NOT ALL the same across the** $\mathbf{R}$ **groups**.

 To make this concrete, consider what the proportions could look like if they satisfied the null hypothesis for the *Arthritis* example, as displayed in Figure \@ref(fig:Figure5-4).
+Stacked bar charts provide a natural way to visualize the null hypothesis (equal distributions) to compare to the observed proportions in the observed data. **Stacked bar charts are the appropriate visual display to present the summarized data in homogeneity test situations.**

-(ref:fig5-4) Plot of one way that the Arthritis proportions could have been if the null hypothesis had been true.
+(ref:fig5-4) Stacked bar chart of one way that the Arthritis proportions could have been if the null hypothesis had been true.

 <div class="figure" style="text-align: center">
 <img src="05-chiSquaredTests_files/figure-html/Figure5-4-1.png" alt="(ref:fig5-4)" width="75%" />